 • If using the Nanit, you can do so via the Nanit app by clicking [Baby’s] Settings via the top left navigation menu, then scrolling down to Network > “Pair Nanit with our network”.
 Follow the instructions on how to pair your Nanit to the network – which will involve you pressing the small WiFi button on the back of the camera until the light flashes, selecting your travel router network, and making sure the Nanit is connected.

-Once you connect your Nanit/camera to the travel router WiFi network, you should be set to go!
+Once you connect your Nanit or other camera to the travel router WiFi network, you should be set to go!
 Double check to ensure you can see the video of your crib clearly, but you should be able to use your Nanit when traveling now.
 As another bonus, since some hotels cap how many devices can connect to the Internet per room, using a travel router allows you to connect multiple devices to the hotel WiFi network without any restrictions!

 One note: If you’re using the Nanit camera with a Slumberpod, they advise you to install the camera sideways in the camera pouch.
 I found it best for the multistand bottom to be on the left, so the cord comes out at the end closest to where the zipper is.
 Press the plastic up against the camera face for the best picture quality.
 It may take a bit of maneuvering, but I’ve found the picture quality on the Nanit to be quite good while traveling.
-Sharing a photo of what the picture quality is like taken from my Nanit app, with the camera in the Slumberpod while on a hotel network.
+Sharing a photo of what the picture quality is like taken from my Nanit app, with the camera in the Slumberpod while on hotel WiFi without a password protection.

 Proof that you can use a Nanit while traveling!

 Hope this helps you have additional peace of mind while traveling with your kid(s).
+To keep your children entertained while out and about, check out my post on the best travel toys for toddlers and young kids.
 Happy travels!

 ]]>